taligentx/dscKeybusInterface/README.md

 * Alternatively, `git clone` or download the repo .zip to the Arduino/PlatformIO library directory to keep track of the latest changes.

 ## Examples
-* KeybusReader: Decodes and prints data from the Keybus to a serial interface, including reading from serial for the virtual keypad.

-  This is primarily to help decode the Keybus protocol - at this point, I've decoded a substantial portion of the commands seen in the [DSC IT-100 Developers Guide](http://cms.dsc.com/download.php?t=1&id=16238) (which also means that a very basic IT-100 emulator is possible).
-The notable exceptions are the thermostat and wireless commands as I do not have these modules.

-  See `src/dscKeybusPrintData.cpp` for all currently known Keybus protocol commands and messages.
-Issues and pull requests with additions/corrections are welcome!
+The included examples demonstrate how to use the library and can be used as-is or adapted to integrate with other software.
+Post an issue/pull request if you've developed a sketch/integration that others can use.

 * Status: Processes and prints the security system status to a serial interface, including reading from serial for the virtual keypad.
 This demonstrates how to determine if the security system status has changed, what has changed, and how to take action based on those changes.
-Post an issue/pull request if you have a use for additional commands - for now, only a subset of all decoded commands are being tracked for status to limit memory usage:
+Post an issue/pull request if you have a use for additional system states - for now, only a subset of all decoded commands are being tracked for status to limit memory usage:
   * Partitions armed away/stay/disarmed
   * Partitions in alarm
   * Partitions exit delay in progress